 Aquatic and semi-aquatic turtles are popular as pets.
 The best-known species is probably the red-eared slider, but it's only one of several species of aquatic turtle that are commonly kept as pets.

 Many people do not realize how big aquatic turtles can get.
-Red-eared sliders and a couple of other commonly available pet turtle species will grow to 10–12 inches long and therefore require correspondingly large enclosures.
+Red-eared sliders, yellow-bellied sliders, and a couple of other commonly available pet turtle species will grow to 10–12 inches long and therefore require correspondingly large enclosures.

 All turtles have the potential to enjoy a very long lifespan that can span several decades if cared for properly.